kluctl/www-kluctl.io/content/en/blog/2024-07-25-argocd-and-flux-vs-kluctl.md

 these projects also implement the GitOps strategy.

-This comparison assumes that you already know Flux and/or ArgoCD to some degree, or at least have heard of them, so it will not go too deep into comparing these againt each other.
-If you want a deeper dive into ArgoCD vs Flux, read the [Comparison: Flux vs Argo CD](https://earthly.dev/blog/flux-vs-argo-cd/) blog post from Earthly.
+This comparison assumes that you already know Flux and/or ArgoCD to some degree, or at least have heard of them, so it will not go too deep into comparing these against each other.
+If you want a deep dive into ArgoCD vs Flux, read the [Comparison: Flux vs Argo CD](https://earthly.dev/blog/flux-vs-argo-cd/) blog post from Earthly.

 This post is meant to be updated over its lifetime when things change in any of the projects.
 Feel free to use the